Islamic Azad University, Isfahan (Khorasgan) Branch

 The Islamic Azad University, Isfahan (Khorasgan) Branch is a university located in the eastern part of Isfahan.
 It is part of the Islamic Azad University, an Iranian university system.
 It was established in 1987.
-The university has more than 19,100 students at undergraduate and postgraduate levels.
-It has 386 full and part-time faculty members who teach and perform research in 196 fields, and they more than 75,000 alumni.
+The university has more than 30000 students at undergraduate and postgraduate levels.
+It has 386 full and part-time faculty members who teach and perform research in 196 fields, and more than 75,000 alumni.

 Academics

 Faculty members of the university have published over 4,200 scholarly research articles.

 Campus

 The campus occupies an area of about 100 hectares, including various research centres and farms.
 The university has research laboratories in different fields including basic science, agriculture, environmental studies, civil engineering, electricity, and biotechnology.
 The university has ten faculties and 180 majors in undergraduate programs.

 Agriculture

 The Faculty of Agriculture was founded in 1987 and has about 2,800 students and 67 faculty members.
 The faculty offers bachelor's degrees in gardening, soil science, animal science, plant protection, agriculture plant breeding, food science and technology, green space, water and the environment.
 They offer master's in soil science, agriculture, plant breeding, animal science, gardening.
 Students can also become a Doctor of Philosophy in soil sciences.
 This collection has two educational and research farms with an area of 36 hectares, and also two wastewater research centres with an area of 13,000 square kilometres.